MooersLab/writingProgress2022/README.md

 I made a link to wordCount.html from my index3.html file.
 In a few seconds, I can click on that link and paste from my clipboard a text selection into the text area of this page and get back the word count.
 The result of doing so with an earlier version of the first three paragraphs of this README.md is shown below.

+<p align="center"><img src="images/countWords.png" style="width: 65vw; min-width: 330px;"></p>

 Reload the webpage to clear the textarea of text and prepare it for pasting in new text.

-<p align="center"><img src="images/countWords.png" style="width: 65vw; min-width: 330px;"></p>
+One advantage of the textarea is that typos can be detected with the appropriate extensions added to your browser.